Is the transition redshift a new cosmological number?: Transition redshift in FRW Geometries

 In this background, the Einstein Field Equations (EFE) and the decelerating parameter, $q$, can be written as:

 where $\rho_T$ and $p_T$ are the total energy density and pressure of the mixture and $H(t)={\dot a}/a$ is the Hubble parameter.
 Note that the acceleration equation (\ref{accel}) does not depend explicitly on the curvature, and, similarly, the same happens with the transition redshift ($z_t$) since it is implicitly defined by the condition $q(z_t)=\ddot{a}(z_t)=0$.
 It is also worth noticing that all kinematic approaches developed in the literature \cite{TurRies02,CunhaLimaMNRAS08,GCL09,Lu2011} point to a transition redshift in the past, that is, at intermediate redshifts ($z_t < 1$).
-The importance of such a result comes from the fact that it is independent of any dark energy models as well as of the underlying gravity theory.
+The importance of such results comes from the fact that the derived transition redshift is independent of any dark energy models as well as of the underlying gravity theory.
+However, as remarked by Catt{o}en and Visser \cite{CW2007}, some caution is needed when the expansions are combined with high-$z$ data in the framework of kinematic approach.
+In order to cure this problem they also suggested an extended $y$-redshift expansion which is able to fix mathematically the correct convergence radius.
+Naturally, the price for avoiding convergence issues for the expansion in powers of $z$ has severe consequences on model predictability, but this could be overcome by a much larger SN Ia sample (which is foreseen in future surveys), by the use of other kinds of data and priors, and maybe by a smarter (optimal) cosmographic modeling.
+More recently, the $y$-redshift expansion was adopted by Guimar\~aes and Lima \cite{GL11} in order to discuss the possibility of a decelerating stage in the future of the Universe.

 As widely known, the first SNe Ia analyses were done assuming a constant $\Lambda$ for the dark energy component.
 However, due to the coincidence and cosmological constant problems several candidates for dark energy were proposed in the literature.
 At present, beyond the cosmological constant there is a plethora of relativistic dark energy candidates capable to explain the late time accelerating stage, and, as such, the space parameter of the basic observational quantities is rather degenerate.
 The most economical explanation is provided by the flat $\Lambda$CDM model which has only one dynamic free parameter, namely, the vacuum energy density.
 It seems to be consistent with all the available observations provided that the vacuum energy density is fine tuned to fit the data ($\Omega_{\Lambda} \sim 0.7$).
 However, even considering that the addition of extra fields explain the late time accelerating stage and other complementary observations \cite{CMB,Clusters,BAO,BAO1}, the need of (yet to be observed) dark energy component with unusual properties is certainly a severe hindrance.